blainehansen/ts-std/src/extensions/README.md

 ### `sum(this: T[], key: KeysOfType<T, number> | MapFunc<T, number>): number`

-An array of any type can be summed if you provide a key or function that produces a number from any type.
+An array of any type can be summed if you provide a key or function that produces a number from that type.

 ```ts
 [{ a: 1 }, { a: 1 }, { a: 1 }].sum('a') == 3